Lorenzo D. Gasser

 In 1941, Gasser was recalled to active duty for World War II and served as the War Department representative at the Office of Civilian Defense.
 In 1942, he was assigned as OCD's assistant director in charge of civilian protection and promoted to major general.
 In March 1943, he was appointed president of the War Department Manpower Board, and he served in this position until retiring again in December 1945.
 His wartime service was recognized with a third award of the Army Distinguished Service Medal and award of the Legion of Merit.
 In retirement, Gasser resided in Washington, D.C..
-He died in Washington on October 29, 1955 and was buried at Arlington National Cemetery.
+He died in Washington on October 29, 1955, and was buried at Arlington National Cemetery.

 Early life

-Lorenzo Dow Gasser was born in Lykens, Ohio on May 3, 1876, a son of Frederick Gasser and Lucinda (Rhoads) Gasser.
+Gasser was born in Lykens, Ohio, on May 3, 1876, a son of Frederick Gasser and Lucinda (Rhoads) Gasser.
 His father, a Union Army veteran of the American Civil War, died in 1882, and Gasser and his siblings were raised by guardians in Tiffin, Ohio.
-Gasser attended the public schools of Tiffin and worked as a glassworker and a clerk in a grocery store.
+Gasser attended the public schools of Tiffin and was employed as a glassworker and a clerk in a grocery store.
 In July 1893, Gasser enlisted in the Ohio Army National Guard's Company E, 2nd Infantry Regiment, and he advanced through the ranks to become a sergeant.
 In April 1898 he became company commander with the rank of captain.